zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * This is used for hashlocking, because we need to prove at what height a pre-image was available.
 * This is used for sortition operators to record the fact that they have signed a merkel root of a sortition database.

-6) vdf response tx
+6) rng value tx

 * contains 129 hashes, evenly spaid along the progress of computing the vdf.

-7) vdf challange tx
+7) rng challange tx

 * which of the 128 gaps are we claiming is invalid?
 * if this gap has less than 1000 hashes, the result is computed on-chain, if there is a disconnect in the 1000, then that means the first response-tx of this tree was invalid.